Parallel server systems with cancel-on-completion redundancy: Abstract

 \section{Abstract}

 We consider a parallel server system with so-called cancel-on-completion redundancy.
 There are $n$ servers and multiple job classes $j$.
-An arriving class $j$ job consists of $d_j$ components, placed on a randomly selected subset of servers; the job service is complete as soon as $k_j$ components out of $d_j$ complete their service, at which point the service of all remaining $d_j-k_j$ components is canceled.
-The system is in general non-work-conserving -- the average amount of new workload added to the system by an arriving class $j$ job depends on the system state.
-This poses the main challenge for the system analysis.
+An arriving class $j$ job consists of $d_j$ components, placed on a randomly selected subset of servers; the job service is complete as soon as $k_j$ components out of $d_j$ (with $k_j \le d_j$) complete their service, at which point the unfinished service of all remaining $d_j-k_j$ components is canceled.
+The system is in general non-work-conserving, \sasha{in the sense that the average amount of new workload added to the system by an arriving class $j$ job is not defined a priori -- it depends on the system state at the time of arrival.} This poses the main challenge for the system analysis.

+\sasha{For the system with a fixed number of servers $n$ our main results include: the stability properties; the property that the stationary distributions of the relative server workloads remain tight, uniformly in the system load.}

-The results of this paper concern both the system with fixed number of servers $n$ and the mean-field asymptotic regime when $n\to\infty$ while each job class arrival rate per server remains constant.
-The main question we address for the asymptotic regime is whether the steady-state asymptotic independence of server workloads holds.
-We prove that this property does hold under certain conditions, including the important special case when job components of each class $j$ are i.i.d. with an increasing-hazard-rate distribution.
+\sasha{We also consider the mean-field asymptotic regime when $n\to\infty$ while each job class arrival rate per server remains constant.
+The main question we address here is: under which conditions the steady-state asymptotic independence (SSAI) of server workloads holds, and in particular when the SSAI for the full range of loads (SSAI-FRL) holds.
+(Informally, SSAI-FRL means that SSAI holds for any system load less than $1$.)
+We obtain sufficient conditions for SSAI and SSAI-FRL.
+In particular, we prove that SSAI-FRL holds in the important special case when job components of each class $j$ are i.i.d. with an increasing-hazard-rate distribution.}

 {\em Key words and phrases:} Parallel service systems; particle systems; steady-state; mean-field limit; asymptotic independence; multi-component jobs; redundancy; replication; cancel on completion; load distribution and balancing